The Prince (anthology): New Washington

 Falkenberg's Mercenary Legion departs Tanith for a contract on the planet New Washington.
 This is one of a pair of planets, orbiting a common center which itself orbits a red dwarf star.
 The two planets are tidally locked, so they always present the same face to each other.
 As day progresses to night on New Washington, the side of the sister planet Franklin facing it goes from night to day.
 One revolution takes 40 hours.
 The pair revolve around their star in 52 days.
 It is one of the farthest colonies from Earth, being over a hundred parsecs away.

-New Washington was founded by dissidents from the colony on Franklin, and eventually rebel against the Franklin Confederacy officials who govern New Washington.
+New Washington was founded by dissidents from the colony on Franklin, and eventually rebelled against the Franklin Confederacy officials who govern New Washington.
 Franklin responded by sending its own domestic troops, but these were defeated in a brilliant campaign by the rebels.
-However, the rebellion is crushed in a set-piece battle by mercenaries hired by Franklin from Earth, Friedland (a German-settled planet whose mercenary forces specialize in armored warfare), and Covenant (a Scots-settled planet with a reputation for producing fierce infantrymen) on an open plain on the Franklin-occupied side of the Temblor Mountains which divide New Washington's only continent.
-The Friedlander tanks and Covenant infantry destroy New Washington's citizen army, and Franklin's forces retaliate against the rebel populace, burning ranches and towns to discourage further rebellion.
-Franklin leaves the Friedland and Covenanter troops to maintain order.
+However, the rebellion was crushed in a set-piece battle by mercenaries hired by Franklin from Earth, Friedland (a German-settled planet whose mercenary forces specialize in armored warfare), and Covenant (a Scots-settled planet with a reputation for producing fierce infantrymen) on an open plain on the Franklin-occupied side of the Temblor Mountains which divide New Washington's only continent.
+The Friedlander tanks and Covenant infantry destroyed New Washington's citizen army, and Franklin's forces retaliated against the rebel population, burning ranches and towns to discourage further rebellion.
+Franklin left the Friedland and Covenanter troops to maintain order.

 Falkenberg is hired by the rebels to throw out the invaders.
 The rebel leaders on New Washington are not entirely behind his military objectives, but see his mercenary unit as a nucleus around which a new rebellion can form.
 After a stealthy spaceborne insertion, Falkenberg and his forces attack the isolated loyalist town of Allansport to give him an operating base, from which his troops take the allegedly impregnable fortress of Astoria, capturing a number of Friedland self-propelled guns there.